mdcao/npReader/README.md

      [MXMEM=7000m \]
      [SERVER=true \]

 Change the JLP directive to point to where JHI5 is installed if needed.
+In a standard installation, the directive would be /usr/lib/jni for Linux or XXXX for MacOS.

 3.Set the environment variable PATH to include the installation directory, eg,